-15.06 Access to Personnel Files
+15.07 Access to Personnel Files

-An Employee shall have the right, at a time convenient to both parties to review, at the Human Resources office, his/her personnel file.
+An Employee shall have the right, at a time convenient to both parties to review, at the Human Resources office, their personnel file.

-15.07 Labour-Management Committee
+15.08 Labour-Management Committee

 A Labour-Management Committee shall be established consisting of the Trades and Board representatives.
 The Labour-Management Committee shall meet quarterly.
 A meeting may be cancelled or rescheduled by mutual agreement.